Samson Young: Work

 While Young's background is in music composition, his work as an artist spans a broad range of media, including performance, sound, video, drawing, and wall transfers.
 Young's work is frequently political in nature, addressing military history and the British occupation of Hong Kong as subjects.

 Nocturnal Music, the artist's 2015 exhibition at Team Gallery, centered on a performance, in which the artist sat at a desk for six hours every day, watching muted video footage of night-time airstrikes by the United States on the Middle East and re-creating the audio via foley effects, which he broadcast locally via a pirate FM radio channel.

 A 2015 drawing by Samson Young.

 Career and recognition

 In 2015, Young was the inaugural recipient of the BMW Art Journey Award and the Hong Kong Arts Centre Honorary Fellowship in 2018.
-Major exhibitions include A Dark Theme Keeps Me Here, I'll Play a Broken Music, at Kunsthalle Düsseldorf in 2017, Performa 19 in 2019, and the Hong Kong pavilion at the 57th Venice Biennale.
+Major exhibitions include A Dark Theme Keeps Me Here, I'll Play a Broken Music, at Kunsthalle Düsseldorf in 2017, at the Hong Kong pavilion at the 57th Venice Biennale 2017, and at the Performa 19 festival in New York 2019.